gth/pi5dashcam/README.md

 # Current stage: Main TESTING

-* ☑ X1206 Power supply status (pin 6) needs to handle first boot (needs to be set to input mode)
+* ☑ X1206 status pins (pin 6 and 16) needs to be set to input after reboot
 * Assemble and test using 256GB uSD card as storage
   * flash o/s + test pi speed and temp
   * pi + monitor, test touch screen + power monitor separately from the Pi